 There is only recognized color of Australorp by the American Poultry Association and that is Black.
 However, there are other color varieties such as blue and white.

 The average weight of an Australorp is between 5 to 9 pounds..

 Egg Laying and Broodiness

 How many eggs per year do an Australorp produce?

-An Australorp will produce about 250 eggs each year during it’s peek.
+An Australorp will produce about 250 eggs each year during it’s peak performance.